-To send flowers in memory of Ralph Gary, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ralph Gary, please visit our Heartfelt Sympathies Store.

 He was born October 10, 1928 in Webster County moving to Calhoun County (Slate Springs) when he was a young boy.
 Ralph was a simple man that was perfectly happy spending any free time at his home enjoying family, gardening, animals, word search puzzles, watching tv and reading.
 The only time he was away for an extended period of time was when he served his country.
 He was in the United States Army with the 70th Tank Battalion in the Korean War from 1950-1952.
 He was proud to serve his country.
 He was a kind and gentle man that focused on the good times while always keeping a positive outlook on life.
 He was a hard worker maintaining two jobs much of his life as an accountant for Rockwell International in Grenada, MS retiring in 1984 and maintaining a farm and livestock.
 In his later years much time and hard work was spent as a farmer and owner of Gary Farms.
 He is survived by his wife, Frances Rimmer Gary, three children, Ralph Dwayne (Leigh) of Memphis, TN, Debbie Gary Burns-Witschey (Leo) of Oxford, MS and Robert Lynn Gary (Angela) of Calhoun City, MS, five grandchildren Derek Gary (Annie) Memphis, TN, Stephanie Jewell (Mike) Lafayette, LA, Brandy Conner Montgomery (Nick) Hernando, MS, Kramer Gary (Cassie) Walthall, MS, Cole Gary, Calhoun City, MS and five great grandchildren, Ethan, Jackson, Caleb, Ava Henley and Weston, brother Blain Gary (Nancy) of Calhoun City, MS. He was preceded in death by his parents, Odie Lynn “Pete” and Miranda Pearl Blain Gary, sister, Joanne Gary Sturdivant, brother, John Gary and son Tony Lynn Gary.